6ixfalls/sixfolio/README.md

 # sixfolio

-sixfolio is a modern personal portfolio website built using Vite, TailwindCSS, VueJS, and Decap CMS.
+sixfolio is a modern personal portfolio website built using TailwindCSS, VueJS, NuxtJS and Decap CMS.
 It is designed to showcase your skills, projects, and achievements in a clean and visually appealing manner.

 ## Features